What are Accommodations?

 Accommodations are tools that grant students with disabilities access to educational opportunities.
 They are not intended to alter or lower the standards or expectations of a course of exam; rather, accommodations are designed to assist students with disabilities in learning the same material and meeting the same expectations as their classmates.

-Examples of Accommodations in the Classroom
+Examples of Classroom and Academic Accommodations

 - Accessible furniture and seating in classrooms